• Skip to main content

 Installing a Toolkit

 Toolkits can be added and removed by opening the CDP Studio Maintenance tool.
 The Maintenance tool is a part of the CDP Studio installation, and is located in the CDP Studio installation directory.
-It can be started from the CDP Studio Help Menu, by clicking on the Package Manager... menu item.
+It can be started from the CDP Studio Tools Menu, by clicking on the CDP Maintenance Tool menu item and then selecting Start Maintenance Tool.
 In the Maintenance tool, select Add or remove CDP versions and click Next.
 A list of all the available toolkits for all the versions that CDP Studio supports is presented, where the installed toolkits have a tick mark in front of the toolkit name:

 It is possible to add or remove toolkits by ticking or unticking the box in front of the toolkit name.
 Adding a toolkit will cause the Package Manager to download and install the toolkit into the CDP Studio installation directory (See Toolkit Location below).
 Removing a toolkit will remove it from the installation directory.